ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

    "Scope options", "Supports binary and source scopes", "Supports binary, source, and function scopes", "See Note #4, #5, and #6 below"
    "Scope inclusion", "Uses ``%`` as wildcard for binary and source scopes", "Full regex support for binary, source, and function scopes", ""
-   "Scope exclusion", "Not supported", "Supports regexes for excluding binary/source/function", "See Note #7 below" "Call-stack sampling", "Linux perf", "Linux perf, libunwind", "See Note #8 below"
+   "Scope exclusion", "Not supported", "Supports regexes for excluding binary/source/function", "See Note #7 below" "Call-stack sampling", "Linux Perf", "Linux Perf, libunwind", "See Note #8 below"

 .. note::